Learn more about the art of brickmaking with the Historic Camden Foundation

 - The chance to book the brickyard for fun social and team building events on Friday evenings.

 The City of Camden has a long history of brickmaking and now visitors to Historic Camden will be able to get their hands and feet muddy making bricks at the new colonial brickyard.
 The brickyard is just the first step in a series of trade and horticultural hands-on exhibits designed to understand, interpret and demonstrate the tools and manufacturing processes used within the context of an 18th-century non-plantation, semi-subsistence society like the colonial town of Camden.
-Colonel Camden was the only multi-functioning, South Carolina, inland settlement during the Colonial period.
+Colonial Camden was the only multi-functioning, South Carolina, inland settlement during the Colonial period.
 We also want to say thank you to the brickyard founders, Hemp Earth & Lime Co with CI Labor Readiness Training Co.

 Contact the Historic Camden Foundation: 803-432-9841 | firstname.lastname@example.org